Congressional Internship FAQs

 4. What do you look for when selecting Congressional Interns?

-There are a variety of factors that come into play during the selection process.
-Selected interns embody APAICS’ diversity goals and demonstrate leadership skills through active participation in student organizations and the greater AA & NH/PI community.
-In addition to academic achievement, our interns are politically aware, socially sensitive, committed to public service and share a common vision about promoting Asian American, Native Hawaiian and Pacific Islander representation in the political process.
+There are a variety of factors that are considered during the selection process.
+Selected interns embody APAICS’ mission and demonstrate leadership skills through active participation in their community.
+In addition to academic achievement, our interns are politically aware, committed to public service and share a common vision about promoting Asian American, Native Hawaiian and Pacific Islander representation in the political process.

 5. Which office will I be placed in?

 APAICS identifies office placements and maintains the final say as to where Congressional Interns are placed.
 APAICS prioritizes placements in the Congressional Asian Pacific American Caucus (CAPAC) member offices.
-We also place interns in leadership offices, committees, and administrative offices.
+We also place interns in leadership offices and committees.

 6. Recommendation Letters